Alonso-del-Arte/testing-framework/README.md

 `org.testframe` namespace, like the warnings library, are meant to be source libraries.
 Those will be provided in separate JARs.

+I originally used Eclipse for this project, but now I've decided I will not use any integrated development environment (IDE) for it.
+I will use a combination of Brackets and Vim to edit the source files, and compile and run on the command line.

 ## Release history

 * Early users beta, December 30, 2023.
 This was very bare bones.